Expert Witnesses in Medical Malpractice Cases:

 An Affidavit of Merit signed by an expert witness must be filed with the Complaint.
 That means that your attorney will start looking for expert support very quickly after your case comes in the door.
 As tedious and expensive as this process may be, it ensures that by the time your case reaches the courthouse steps, it will have been thoroughly reviewed, and supported, by an expert witness.

-To support a medical malpractice claim, your expert witness must meet specific requirements, including be a licensed health professional, and:
+To support a medical malpractice claim, your expert witness must meet specific requirements, including being a licensed health professional, and:

 Similar rules apply if the healthcare provider is not a specialist, or board-certified.
-For example, a registered nurse is considered a general practitioner.
+For example, in a nursing negligence case, a registered nurse is considered a general practitioner.
 He or she earned a degree in nursing, but has no specialty.
 The expert who testifies against the nurse must also have earned a degree in nursing, and devote a majority of his or her time to the active clinical practice (or teaching) of nursing.

 Once the expert reviews your medical records, and agrees that the healthcare provider committed negligence, he or she will sign an Affidavit of Merit.
 The Affidavit must set forth 1) the applicable standard of care, 2) how the standard of care was breached, 3) the actions that should have been taken (or omitted) to comply with the standard of care, and 4) the manner in which the breach of the standard of care was the proximate cause of the injury.
 See MCL 600.2912d.